FREE HOME PLANNING

-The first one is this Star Wreath.
+The first DIY craft is this Star Wreath.
 The idea came to me to use paint sticks as my “star” and when I got to Home Depot and found out they had 5 gallon paint sticks, I knew I was on the right track.

 Bigger is always better, right???? 🙂

-Here are the supplies you'll need to make this Star Wreath:
+Here are the supplies you'll need to make this 4th of July Star Wreath:

 - 5 paint sticks – you can use the normal size, 5 gallon size, or for a ginormous star, try using wooden yardsticks – these are $.98 for a pack of 3 of the bigger size, so you'll need 2 packs.
 Or you might be able to nicely ask and get them for free.
 I used the 5 gallon sized ones.